An Idiot’s Guide to Damascus Steel Knives

 • And are either Wootz or modern Damascus really better than regular steel?

 The problem is that there’s more history and science behind the term “Damascus steel” than any other knife steel in existence.
-So when you try to find anything specific about it, you end up in a sea of confused misinformation, generally propagated by idiot bloggers like myself who know more about how to manipulate an internet search algorithm than what actually goes into making a knife.
+So when you try to find anything specific about it, you end up in a sea of confused misinformation propagated by idiot bloggers like myself who know more about how to manipulate an internet search algorithm than what actually goes into making a knife.

 That’s not to say there isn’t legitimate information written by actual experts out there, but those experts usually dive immediately into dense historical discussions or dense metallurgical discussions that get overwhelming quickly for anyone who’s just dipping their toes into the subject.

-Also it’s kind of boring.
+By which I mean it’s kind of boring.

 So I’m going to try really hard to hit a middle ground between the dense texts of experts who actually understand this topic, and the superficial guesses of internet leeches (like me) who are mostly trying to make you buy stuff so they don’t have to get a real job.